-While the bigger siblings of the C2 cameras (C1×, C3, and C5) utilize CMOS sensors with full 16-bit dynamic resolution, the sensors used in C2 models offer only 14-bit or even 12-bit conversion.
-So, up to 4 pixels (2×2 binning)
+While the bigger siblings of the C1+9000 camera (C1×, C3, and C5) utilize CMOS sensors with full 16-bit dynamic resolution, the sensor used in C1+9000 offers only 14-bit conversion.
+So, up to 4 pixels (2×2 binning) can be added and still the resulting pixel cannot overflow the 16-bit dynamic range of each 2 bytes long pixel.
+This is why the default binning behavior of the C1+9000 camera uses pixel adding instead of averaging on both software binning and in-camera (hardware) binning.